antonhibl/CS305_Module5/README.md

 Creating a binary search tree using the C programming language.

 A binary search tree is a fast way to acess data by using three distinct traversals.
+A binary search tree is one of the most efficient ways to search for data

 Copyright (c) 2022, BaileyMcCauslin
 All rights reserved.